Banelenelson02/platable_eats/README.md

 ## Background

-Built as part of my software development studies at WeThinkCode_, Pretoria.
+Built as part of my software development studies at WeThinkCode_, Johannesburg.
 The architectural evolution from OOD to N-Tier is intentional — it mirrors the kind of refactoring decisions real teams make when a system outgrows its initial design.

 **Banele Ntuli** — Software development student, WeThinkCode_ · [GitHub](https://github.com/Banelenelson02)